 Another factor that is useful for athletes is that steroids accumulate carbohydrates in the muscle cell in the form of glycogen.
 This process goes along with increased accumulation of fluid, which together with an increase in muscle volume entails an improvement in their endurance.

-insulin along with its quality as a potent anabolic hormone converts
+hardness, as insulin along with its quality as a potent anabolic hormone

 After the steroid-receptor complex has fulfilled its purpose in the nucleus of the cell, the steroid molecule returns to the bloodstream and, for some time, again becomes suitable for the function described above, or turns into an inactive molecule and, ultimately, is excreted from the body along with urine.

-Ultimately, all these molecules after a while are excreted in the urine.
-The issue of steroid effectiveness should also be addressed.
+Ultimately, all these molecules after a while are excreted in the urine, the issue of the steroid effectiveness should also be addressed

 Some AAS, being in the blood, have an increased ability to bind to the desired receptors.
 The fact is that they can be in free form longer, and therefore have great chances to meet target receptor zones.
 Such drugs as Deca, Dianabol, Cypionate, Sustanon-250 and Parabolan are highly capable of finding the necessary receptors in the body of a wide variety of users, as they have a larger percentage of free molecules than others.